janakiveluri/webportal/docs/userguide.rst

   subject.
 The date on which the comments are submitted are also noted along with the reviewer details.

+- Topic: The user should mention the particular topic of a selected subject.
+The topic is stored in the database.

   - Every user who logs in must be either a contributor or reviewer.
   - If the person who logs in, is a reviewer he/she can just see the materials but cannot modify the data.
 He can see the comments given by the reviewers but can not comment.
   - If the person who logs in, is a contributor he will be given permission to upload contents for the website.
 The contributor can see the comments given by the reviewers.
   - If the person who logs in, is a reviewer he will be given permission to review the uploaded content of the contributor and comment on it.
   - Reviewer doesn't have the permission to upload any files.
   - An upload will be available to the non-user if and only if it is approved by atleast 3 reviewers.
   - A non-user can search the study materials based on the subject name or topic.
   - A non-user may download the files which is pdf, video or animation files.

 - Contact: Non-user can give their suggestions on the different contents or request for new contents.
 He/she can send their